Audits for stumpage and export fees

 - intentionally reported incomplete or inaccurate information

-You could be assessed for up to six years from the date you reported or should have reported your timber volumes.
+You could be assessed for up to six years from the date you reported or should have reported the required information relating to the timber or wood residue.

 You can voluntarily extend the six year assessment period by submitting a Waiver of the Time Period for Assessment (PDF).
 Extending the assessment period could improve the accuracy of the assessment by allowing extra time to collect information and discuss the audit results before an assessment is made.